-You can connect any of these older iMac models to another Mac for use as an external display.
+You can connect any of these older iMac models to another Mac from 2019 or earlier for use as an external display.
 Learn how to identify your iMac model.

 - 27-inch iMac models introduced in 2009 and 2010: Use a Mini DisplayPort cable to connect your iMac to a Mini DisplayPort or Thunderbolt or Thunderbolt 2 port on the other Mac.